THE TALENTED

 An old friend in the form of Freddie Miles (Philip Seymour: MY BOYFRIEND'S BACK, RED DRAGON) enters the picture, begins taking up Dickie's time, and Tom starts behaving like a jilted lover.
 The wealthy and clever, but tasteless and boorish Freddie, is soon wise to Tom as well and Merry Mishaps Occur.

 We watch this tale unfold and unravel as we learn that Tom Ripley, once a beta sheep among the sheep, is now a wolf among the flock.
 His quiet, friendly, and almost introverted nature leave both the characters of the movie, and we the audience, unprepared for the things he will do; the atrocities he will commit; to have and keep this wonderful life he has discovered.
-There are characters we cannot wait for Tom to finish off, and there are characters whom we never want to be victimized by Tom.
+There are characters we cannot wait for Tom to finish off, and there are characters whom we never want to be harmed by Tom.

 What's worse for Tom is, he finds himself having to constantly work, and hide, and scheme, and plot, and fear, just to hold on to something that is not his and never will be.
 The wonderful life he briefly enjoyed is gone, but he cannot accept it.
 In so doing, Tom comes to hate himself throughout his struggle.
 All his lies come back to haunt him whether he is the poor schmuck Tom Ripley, or is pretending to be the wealthy expatriate Dickie Greenleaf.